Decrease in energy consumption since 2001 baseline

 Renewable Energy Procurement

-UNH is proud to be a partner with the Department of Energy's Smart Labs Accelerator Program.
-By participating in this program, we commit to reducing energy use in labs by at least 20% over the next 10 years and implementing no-or low-cost measures in the shorter term.
+UNH is proud to be one of 17 partners to participate in the Department of Energy's Better Buildings Smart Labs Accelerator (SLA) Program.
+As part of that effort, we’ve committed to reducing energy use in labs by at least 20% over the next 10 years and implementing no-or low-cost measures in the shorter term.
+A host of partners from across the university, including The Sustainability Institute, Energy Office, Office of Environmental Health and Safety, and University Instrumentation Center have been focused on the following objectives:

 - Improving the processes for introducing energy reduction activities within laboratory buildings at UNH